"I not only use all the brains that I have, but all that I can borrow."

 Magpie Chatbot Lab Student Manual (pdf)

-Activity 1: Getting started with Chatbots
+Activity 1: Getting acquainted with Chatbots

-Activity 2: Intro to Magpie Class
+Activity 2: Introduction to the Magpie Class

 Activity 3: Better Keyword Detection